With all of the tools that are available to us, cold calling must be dead… right?

 Are we ignoring our best sales weapon because it’s a tougher option than the others?
 Perhaps.

-On the surface of things a cold call is second only to driving up to your prospects office, walking in unannounced and wowing them into an order.
+On the surface of things a cold calling defintion is second only to driving up to your prospects office, walking in unannounced and wowing them into an order.

 It’s the only method of selling that is almost as direct but can be undertaken from anywhere in the world.